 I grades may be issued by faculty to accommodate unavoidable delays in the completion of course requirements and to allow for excused emergencies during final examinations.
-Faculty may assign an incomplete grade ("I" grade) to students whom they approve for extensions on papers/projects and/or those students for whom the Committee on Academic Standards approves final makeup exams based on appropriate documentation.
+Faculty may assign an Incomplete grade ("I" grade) to students whom they approve for extensions on papers/projects and/or those students for whom the Committee on Academic Standards approves final makeup exams based on appropriate documentation.
 Such exams must be taken at the times scheduled by the Director of Examinations.
-If outstanding work is not completed by the designated date, the missing work is averaged into the final grade as a zero.
+If outstanding work is not completed by the designated date, the "I" defaults to an "F".